cambiotraining/hpc-intro-sanger/materials/03-files.md

 rsync -avhu ~/Desktop/hpc_workshop_files.zip username@gen22:hpc_workshop/
 ```

+In our case, the Zip file was downloaded to our Desktop, but you can adjust this depending on where the file was downloaded in your case.
+For example, another common default is a folder named "Downloads".

-Once we finish transfering the files we can go ahead and decompress the data folder.
+Once we finish transfering the files, we can go ahead and decompress the data folder.
 Note, this is now run **from the HPC terminal**:

 ```bash